Saint Louis Hospital (Bangkok)

 Saint Louis Hospital (โรงพยาบาลเซนต์หลุยส์) is a large private Catholic hospital in Sathon District, Bangkok, Thailand.
 Named for Saint Louis; the King of France, the hospital was founded by Bishop Vey in 1898 following the adjacent Saint Louis Church, making it the first Catholic hospital in Thailand.
 The hospital's motto is "Ubi Caritas, Ibi Deus Est." (God resides in mercy.)

 Saint Louis Hospital has been the prominent healthcare facility of Catholics in Thailand.
 The hospital has been visited by two Popes during both of the country's only papal visits; in 1984 by Pope John Paul II, and in 2019 by Pope Francis.

 Services

-Asides from the professional medical services certified with ISO9002 and ISO14001; Thailand's first healthcare facility to ever reached either of the standard, the hospital also provides some services to sustain the motto and the main aim towards mercy.
+Aside from the professional medical services certified with ISO9002 and ISO14001, Thailand's first healthcare facility to have ever reached either of the standards, the hospital also provides some services to sustain the motto and the main aim towards mercy.